brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 morning and one in the evening before dinner.
 * I did basic weight training at a local gym for about 6 months prior to the hike.
 I used weights every other day and rotated through push (arms), pull (arms), and legs.
-You will use your arms a lot on this trip, so don't neglect that part of the training.
+You will use your arms a lot on this trip so don't neglect that part of your training.
 In my view, weight training is the most effective step you can take to avoid injury on a long-distance hiking trip, especially for us older folks.
 * My wife and I walked the West Highland Way in Scotland 3 months prior to the trip.
 This was a ~100 mile trip in 6 days with two >20 mile days.
 This *was not* a backpacking